dinindu/name-sorter/README.md

 ### Build

-in the terminal go to ~/name-sorter/cli/NameSorter.ConsoleApp directory and run below command
+In the root level execute the following command

 ```sh
 dotnet build